stat545ubc-2021/mda-Menghong_Huang/milestone_2/mini-project-2.md

 <!-------------------------- Start your work below ---------------------------->

+-   The `vancouver_tree` dataset is what I choose for all the milestones of my mini-data analysis project.
+The four research questions are:

 1.  *What is the relationship between the age of trees with `diameter` or `height_range_id`?*
 2.  *Exploring the distributions of trees with larger Height (greater